typescope/jo/README.md

 - The most human-friendly language with prose-like syntax
 - The best language for eDSLs (embedded domain-specific languages)
-- The language that AI can speak well thanks to its natural syntax
 - The language that eliminates dependency hell

-It ushers a new era of programming that employs programming languages as human interface.
+It is a perfect fit for the usage of programming languages as human interface.
 It can be used in terminals, emails, instant messaging, etc to perform tasks via a human-like language in a natural way.
 Combining with AI, it gets even more powerful in scenarios like message-based programming, low-code